bagubagu/lambda-layers/README.md

 ## Usage

-To use `bagubagu-common` nodejs lambda layer, add following to your `sam template`
+Latest version is 11.
+To use latest, add following to your `sam template`.

 ```yaml
 AWSTemplateFormatVersion: "2010-09-09"